Someone to deal with us on your behalf

 You can choose:

-- the date when they’ll stop being your representative
+- the date they’ll stop representing you

 - the details they can know and discuss

 - if they can arrange for you to pay us child support you owe